 Heel Tip 4: Stop and check your position periodically by using the automatic sit

-Your dog has learned while in training that when you stop walking during the heel, it is their job to go into the sit position without you having to tell them the command sit.
+Your dog has learned while in training that when you stop walking during the heel, it is their job to go into the sit position without you having to tell them the command to sit.
 This unspoken exercise is called an automatic sit, and the dog has to be paying attention to you and your pace to be successful.
-When practicing this exercise, before you come to a stop, try taking a few steps to slow down (a good analogy is when you’re driving, and the car in front of you puts on their blinker to signal they are turning.)
+When practicing this exercise, before you stop, try taking a few steps to slow down (a good analogy is when you’re driving, and the car in front of you puts on its blinker to signal they are turning.)
 By slowing down for your dog, you put on your blinker and prepare them for something to happen!
 If your dog doesn’t go into an automatic sit within 5 seconds, say NO and then give a correction on your leash straight up in the air.
 Once the dog sits, you can say, “Good Sit.”

 Heel Tip 5: Be a Leader, not a follower